 To receive events from another system, routes must be configured under an agent.

 It’s important to note that events will always be processed by Data Fabric regardless of whether there is a route configured for them.
-This is because routes are not created by the producer, but by the consumer(s) – and the setup of each route might be different between each connection consuming events by the producer.
+This is because routes are not created by the producer (agent that reads outgoing events from the Outbox), but by the consumer(s) (agent(s) that receive events from producers and write them into the Inbox) – and the setup of each route might be different between each connection.

 Routes comprise of a source, and destination connection and can be created within the agent page, or on another tab named “Routes”.
-The routes tab lists all agents for the current tenant, whereas the agent only lists routes that are destined for the specific agent.
+The routes tab lists all agents for the current tenant, whereas the agent only lists routes that are destined for the specific agent being currently viewed.

 Creating a route